loft-sh/kiosk/README.md

 <br>

 ### 3. Working with Spaces
 Spaces are the virtual representation of namespaces.
 Each Space represents exactly one namespace.
-The reason why we use Spaces is that by introducing this virtual resource, we can allow users to create/list/delete this resource without having to give them cluster-wide access for the actual namespaces.
+The reason why we use Spaces is that by introducing this virtual resource, we can allow Users to only operate on a subset of namespaces they have access to and hide other namespaces they shouldn't see.

 ---